-In January 2016 we started a research project together with the Dutch Ministry of Infrastructure and the Environment, exploring the relationship between the new Environment & planning Act (de Omgevingswet) and architectural and urban design.
+In 2016 we conducted a research project together with the Dutch Ministry of Infrastructure and the Environment, exploring the relationship between the new Environment & planning Act (de Omgevingswet) and architectural and urban design.

 This new law takes effect in 2018 and will incorporate 4700 articles, 120 general orders in council and 120 ministerial regulations into 1 planning law, 4 general orders in council and 10 ministerial regulations.
 The aim of this immense operation is to make the decision-making process around spatial interventions more straight forward en efficient.
 At the same time it responds to changes in society and policy making by creating room for different types of (citizen)participation and should facilitate a more integral approach in which complex spatial questions can be tackled.
 In other words: Integral, decentral, participatory, transparent and effective seems to be the qualitative goals of the ‘omgevingswet.’

 But what will these juridical changes mean for planning and design in a country like the Netherlands – which has as century old tradition of shaping the country through collective effort and control?
 What is the new context that arises by this systematic change?
 What are the changing conditions, possibilities and opportunities that this creates for commissioners to use design as a tool to deal with spatial and social challenges?
 And, what type of expertise and instruments should design, or research by design (as a professional discipline) offer, or develop in the light of this new law?